TimeMachine1994/081925-SvelteTweb/Old Docs01/old docsdocs/README.md

-# TributeStream Technical Documentation
+# Tributestream Technical Documentation

 ## Overview

-TributeStream is a comprehensive memorial service platform that enables funeral directors and families to create digital memorials with integrated livestreaming capabilities.
+Tributestream is a comprehensive memorial service platform that enables funeral directors and families to create digital memorials with integrated livestreaming capabilities.
 Built with SvelteKit, TypeScript, Firebase, and Cloudflare Stream.

 ## Documentation Structure